nukeop/nuclear/README.md

 ## Features

-- Searching for and playing music from YouTube (including integration with playlists), Jamendo, Audius and SoundCloud
+- Searching for and playing music from YouTube (including integration with playlists and [SponsorBlock](https://sponsor.ajay.app/)), Jamendo, Audius and SoundCloud
 - Searching for albums (powered by Last.fm and Discogs), album view, automatic song lookup based on artist and track name (in progress, can be dodgy sometimes)
 - Song queue, which can be exported as a playlist
 - Loading saved playlists (stored in json files)